sneurlax/monero-mining-pool-report-v7/README.md

 ###### Formatting note

 This report's final format will be LaTeX (see `monero-v7-mining-pool-report.tex` and its PDF output, `monero-v7-mining-pool-report.pdf`,) but this README is in Markdown format.
-The report's text will be finished and refined here in Markdown format first and migrated to LaTeX in its final versions for final presentation.
+The report's text will be refined and finished here in Markdown format first and migrated to LaTeX in its final versions for presentation.

-###### "Currency" (version) note

-This report applies to Monero mainnet version 7 (v7,) which began at height 1546000.
-This is not the seventh version of this report of Monero mining pools, but rather simply a report on the state of Monero mining pools as of Monero mainnet v7.
+## Introduction